LatitudeAdjustment/auth1/README.md

 end
 ```

-The User schema and functions that related to confirmed_at will also have to be
+The User schema and functions that relate to confirmed_at will also have to be
 changed.

 Looks like there may be some improvements coming for Phoenix timestamps.